-Join Jason Baskin for an in-depth discussion in this video Understanding morph targets, part of Facial Rigging in Maya.
+Join Jason Baskin for an in-depth discussion in this video Understanding morph targets, part of Rigging a Face in Maya.

 We're going to begin exploring one of the more basic techniques for creating a facial rig, the blend shape approach.
 But while this approach is relatively easy to set up, it can still result in a very robust and expressive rig, if the morph targets are created with maximum compatibility in mind.
 Creating a blend shape is actually really simple, you just select a target or a series of targets.
 And then Shift Select the neutral position for the character and under the animation module, go to Create Deformers, Blend Shape.

 This is going to create a new input for the character, and if we expand it from the channel box, and select the name of the target, we can middle mouse drag to activate this blend shape.
 These targets can also be activated from the Window, Animation Editor, Blend Shape Window, which creates a slider for you.
 So this character was modeled to have a facial expression where he maybe looks a little scared or disgusted.
 And it's triggering lots of different portions of the characters face, the lower lids are being raised the nose is flaring and the corners of the mouth are pushed down.